garystafford/web-research-agent-demo/README.md

 - "_What are the latest advancements in renewable energy technologies?_"
 - "_Summarize the key points from a recent articles about AI ethics._"
 - "_Find recent news about space exploration missions._"
-- "_What are the current trends in remote work and its impact on productivity?_"
+- "_What is a perceptron?
+Why is it important to the evolution of machine learning?_"
 - "_Provide a summary of recent developments in electric vehicle technology._"
-- "_What is some of the latest technology news out of NVIDIA?_"
+- "_What is some of the latest technology news out of NVIDIA in the last month?_"
 - "_What are the recent breakthroughs in cancer research?_"
 - "_Summarize the main points from this scientific paper: https://arxiv.org/html/1706.03762v7_"